The Standard Deviation is a statistical measure, that is used to identify the amount that a set of values differ (or deviate) from the average value.

 For example, if you wanted to include two further heights, of 176cm and 177cm into the sample, you could add these directly into the above function as follows:

-Further information and examples of the Excel Stdev.S function can be found on the Microsoft Office website.
+For further information and examples of the Excel Stdev.S function, see the Microsoft Office website.

 If you get an error from the Excel Stdev.S function this is likely to be one of the following:

 |#DIV/0!||-||(Note that text representations of numbers, that are supplied as a part of an array, are not recognized as numeric values by the Stdev.S function)|

 |#VALUE!||-||Occurs if any values that are supplied directly to the Stdev.S function are text values that cannot be interpreted as numeric values.|